 DARE is the pioneering collaboration between Opera North and the University of Leeds, the first of its kind.

-We bring the very best of both organisations together to play a positive role in shaping the future of arts and learning regionally, nationally and internationally, achieving success beyond anything either party could hope to achieve alone.
+We bring the very best of both organisations together to play a positive role in shaping the future of arts and learning regionally, nationally and internationally.

-Through this ‘third organisation’, Opera North is committed to working with academics at the highest level to create new opportunities for student learning at the heart of a leading opera company, for research relevant to the contemporary cultural sector, and for new work and new thinking that challenges perspectives and enriches intellectual and artistic life.
+Through this ‘third organisation’, we create new opportunities for student learning at the heart of a leading opera company, for research relevant to the contemporary cultural sector, and for new work and new thinking that challenges perspectives and enriches intellectual and artistic life.